aws-samples/eks-workshop-v2/website/docs/fundamentals/managed-node-groups/graviton/scheduling-graviton.md

 $ kubectl --namespace ui rollout status deployment/ui --timeout=120s
 ```

-Checking the UI pod, we can see that the configuration now includes the specified toleration (`frontend=true:NoExecute`) and it is succesfully scheduled on the node with corresponding taint.
+Checking the UI pod, we can see that the configuration now includes the specified toleration (`frontend=true:NoExecute`) and it is successfully scheduled on the node with corresponding taint.
 The following commands can be used for validation:

 ```bash
 $ kubectl get pod --namespace ui -l app.kubernetes.io/name=ui